 WHY DOES THE ST CATHERINE'S SCHOOL COMMUNITY NEED RPAC?

 The RPAC development is designed to upgrade and

-modernize our existing facilities.
+modernise our existing facilities.
 Our current swimming pool is over 40 years

 old and no longer adequate for the requirements of our girls.
 Our current

 theatre is over 20 years old and too small and basic for our girls' needs.

 The Community Consultative Committee (CCC) will

 continue to meet regularly to maintain communication between the school, the

 contractor, RCC and the local neighbouring residents and businesses.